 Avoid the temptation to use reference material to instruct in how to achieve things, beyond the basic scope of using the software, and don’t allow explanations of concepts or discussions of topics to develop.
-Instead, link to how-to guides, discussions and introductory tutorials as appropriate.
+Instead, link to how-to guides, explanation and introductory tutorials as appropriate.

 These descriptions must be accurate and kept up-todate.
 Any discrepancy between the machinery and your description of it will inevitably lead a user astray.